varjolab/ProteoGyver/README.md

 source .venv/bin/activate
 pip3 install -r requirements.txt
 ```
 And then run it.
-MSParser expects three inputs: path to raw file, path to output **directory**, and path to an error file:
+MSParser expects three inputs: path to a raw file (e.g. something.raw, or something.d), path to output **directory**, and path to an error file:
 ```
 python3 MSParser.py /path/to/rawfile.d /path/to/output_dir/for/jsons/ /path/to/errorfile.txt
 python3 MSParser.py /path/to/rawfile.raw /path/to/output_dir/for/jsons/ /path/to/errorfile.txt
 ```
-It will parse the rawfile, and produce a .json file, which is understood by MS_run_json_parser.py.
+It will parse the rawfile, and produce a .json file in the output directory, which is understood by MS_run_json_parser.py (run on a schedule by the proteogyver main container).
 The parser runs in the background, and will digest files in the directory specified in parameters at Maintenance.MS run parsing.Input files.
 By default, it will move the jsons afterwards to the directory specified in parameters at Maintenance.MS run parsing.Move done jsons into subdir.
 If the latter parameter is empty, files will be deleted after parsing.
 The parsed json files, if kept, will also be compressed (zip), when they accumulate.

 ### Docker Installation (recommended)